-We have many classes to help the refugees begin and continue down the long path of adapting to life in the United States.
+We offer various classes and programs to help our refugee neighbors begin and continue down the long path of adapting to life in the United States.
 Most of our classes include a component of Bible education and/or the presentation of the gospel.
-Below are descriptions of our various programs for adults, children, and the whole family.
-There are also links to times and locations.
-Please contact us if you are interested in serving by volunteering to help with one of these programs, and please feel free to pass this information along to refugees that you know.
+Learn more about our programs for both adults and children below!

 English & Literacy